df-1337/df-1337/README.md

 - 👋 Hi, I’m @df-1337
-- 👀 I’m interested in AI, NeutrinoVoltaic,
+- 👀 I’m interested in AI, NeutrinoVoltaic, Networking
 - 🌱 I’m currently learning more about life
 - 💞️ I’m looking to collaborate on anything useful
 - 📫 How to reach me post@dirk-f.de